MilaNLProc/contextualized-topic-models/README.rst

 Topic Modeling with Contextualized Embeddings
 ---------------------------------------------

-Our new topic modeling family supports many different languages (i.e., the one supported by HuggingFace models) and comes in two versions: **CombinedTM** combines contextual embeddings with the good old bag of words to make more coherent topics; **ZeroShotTM** is the perfect topic model for task in which you might have missing words in the test data and also, if trained with muliglingual embeddings, inherits the property of being a multilingual topic model!
+Our new topic modeling family supports many different languages (i.e., the one supported by HuggingFace models) and comes in two versions: **CombinedTM** combines contextual embeddings with the good old bag of words to make more coherent topics; **ZeroShotTM** is the perfect topic model for task in which you might have missing words in the test data and also, if trained with multilingual embeddings, inherits the property of being a multilingual topic model!

 The big advantage is that you can use different embeddings for CTMs.
 Thus, when a new embedding method comes out you can use it in the code and improve your results.
 We are not limited